dschalk/reactive-buttons/README.md

 Reactive rollover buttons.
-Focus highlighting coordinated among buttons, reminiscent of HTML <select><option>; and also coordination with with text input.
+Focus highlighting coordinated among buttons, reminiscent of HTML select/option; and also coordination with with text input.
 Enter the name of one of the four buttons and it lights up.
 Enter some other text and the buttons all go dim.